yuuIind/miscellaneous/README.md

 # miscellaneous
->Lots of codes for something i don't know
+H1 Lots of lines of code

-> I have *no idea* how many of them works or what they do
+H2 I have *no idea* how many of them works or what they do

+H2 There might be something useful idk